 Cache on the server or Cache online

 (The option name depends on your portal.)

 A web scene layer is shared with an associated web feature layer.
-The feature layer supports editing, querying features outside the current view, and richer statistics.
+The web feature layer supports editing, querying features outside the current view, and richer statistics.
 When this option is available, it is the default.

 A scene layer package (.slpk) is shared to your portal and used to publish the web scene layer.
 An associated feature layer is not published.
 This is the only option available if you share a LAS dataset or voxel layer.

 - If you cache locally, accept the default Temp cache location, which is determined by your share and download options settings, or browse to a different location.